Freesat: High-definition

 On 16 July 2013, the BBC announced they would be launching five new HD channels in early 2014.
 The five channels (HD simulcasts of BBC Three, BBC Four, CBBC, CBeebies and BBC News) were in fact launched early – on 10 December 2013.
 BBC Three and BBC Three HD have been rebranded as BBC iii and are now only available on the BBC iPlayer, but in HD, if your television is HD-ready and can be connected to the internet either directly (using an Ethernet cable) or via wi-fi or via your computer online.
 You now have to pay a licence fee to receive all BBC TV channels legally on all devices.

 Channel 4 pulled its 4HD service from Freesat on 22 February 2018, along with its catch-up on-demand All4 service.
 It claimed that Freesat had significantly increased Channel 4's fee for the Freesat platform, with Freesat claiming that they had not increased their fee for the All4 catch-up service.
 However, Channel 4 HD returned to Freesat on 8 December 2021.
 Channel 5 HD and S4C HD continue to broadcast on Freesat, along with all the Channel 4 SD (standard definition) channels including Channel 4 SD, Film 4, E4, 4Seven and the +1 channels.

+In April 2022, QVC launched its HD service on Freesat, followed by ITV2 HD, ITV3 HD and ITV4 HD in November 2022, and in February 2023, BBC completed its upgrade to HD of BBC Parliament, BBC Red Button and BBC Alba, and all its regional services (removing access to regional services for SD-only receivers).
+On 9 January 2024, BBC closed all SD channels broadcasting by satellite, and on the following day, ITV closed the SD channels, ITV3, ITV4 and ITVBe, with the SD versions of ITV1 and ITV2 later closing in October 2024.
+The +1 versions of ITV1, ITV2, ITV3 and ITV4 continued on SD-only receivers until November 2024, when they moved to a DVB-S2 transponder.